n0ches/inverted-index/README.md

              Double hashing uses a secondary hash function d(k) and handles collisions by placing an item in the first available cell of the series.

+# ATTENTION

+   PLEASE CHANGE THE VALUE OF FILEPATH VARIABLE IN MANAGAEMENT.JAVA ACCORDING TO DIRECTORY OF BBC FOLDER